 Memoranda of consultation have been agreed between Argentina and most of the countries with which it has signed the above agreements to amend or modify the ratified agreements.

 Other memoranda of consultation have been signed with countries with which no bilateral air services agreements are in force.

-In 2017 and 2018 Argentina has also signed memoranda of understanding with Australia, Brazil, Colombia, Ethiopia, Finland, Greece, Israel, Italy, Japan, Kenya, New Zealand, Panama, Russia, Singapore, Switzerland, the United Arab Emirates and the United Kingdom.
+In 2017 and 2018 Argentina also signed memoranda of understanding with Australia, Brazil, China, Colombia, Ethiopia, Finland, Greece, India, Israel, Italy, Japan, Kenya, New Zealand, Panama, Russia, Singapore, Switzerland, the United Arab Emirates and the United Kingdom.